DemocracyEarth/community./Presentations.md

+This file is where we will provide links to resources to help Ambassadors create presentations, social communications and other content designed to help you build a local community around the Democracy Earth mission to enable decentralized, digital governance for the internet age - a borderless, global democracy recognizing the right of every human on earth to have a voice, a vote.

+Check out these materials to learn about Democracy Earth's history, public messaging, and communications regarding our vision, mission and goals.
+And be sure to click the "Watch" button (in the upper right hand corner of this repo file) to get notifications when new resources have been added.

 # Presentations

 Whether you are looking for a step-by-step instructional guide or just tips on on everything from building a presentation or speech that is digital content-ready speech, to planning and implementing an event, be it a MeetUp or Hackathon, the Democracy Earth Community has an expert you can learn from.